Summary

 Independent crash test and safety ratings from Euro NCAP

-The Mini Clubman was assessed by Euro NCAP in December 2015 and awarded a four-star rating.
-However, this score expired in January 2022 as the Mini no longer meets the requirements for this score.
+The Mini Clubman was originally crash tested by Euro NCAP back in 2015 and awarded a four-star rating.
+However, this rating expired in January 2022 and is no longer valid as the car no longer meets the standards required for such a rating.
+This is normal practice, as Euro NCAP reviews its ratings on most cars annually with most ratings expiring after about six or seven years.

 Independent economy and emissions ratings from Green NCAP